Anaminus/probably/README.md

 The X axis displays the minimum and maximum values that have been observed.
 The Y axis displays the probability of the largest bucket.

-The results of the sampling are discarded whenever a new minimum or maximum value is discovered.
+In order to display properly, the results of the sampling are discarded whenever a new minimum or maximum value is discovered.
 This can cause the graph to jump or jitter.

+Hovering over a bar will display the probability for the bar, and the values the bar represents.
+A bar has several ways to display values:

+- None: Displays no value, meaning that no samples in this range have been observed.
+- Single (`A`): The bar represents the single value `A`.
+Likely to occur with integer results.
+- Range (`A–B`): The bar represents a range of values between `A` and `B`.

 ### Editor
 The Editor displays the source of the distribution function.
-This source can be edited.
-While running, the Graph will be updated live.
+While running, the Graph will be updated live as the source is edited.

 The source is expected to return a function.
 This function will be called continuously while the plugin is running.
 The function recieves a Random value, and must return a number.
-Non-numbers and NaN values are discarded.
+Non-number types, infinities, and NaN values are discarded.
 The function should avoid having side-effects.

 The source is executed only whenever it changes.
 If the source or function contains an error, then the previous function will continue to be used until